eyecantell/prepdir/README.md

 Filters files by extension
-Outputs to a customizable file (default: prepped_dir.txt) Option to include all files, ignoring exclusions Verbose mode to log skipped files and directories Perfect for sharing code with AI assistants for review
+Outputs to a customizable file (default: prepped_dir.txt) Option to include all files, ignoring exclusions Initialize a local config with default exclusions using --init Verbose mode to log skipped files and directories Perfect for sharing code with AI assistants for review